pivotal/docs-tap/tap-gui/plugins/api-docs-getting-started.hbs.md

 # Get started with the API documentation plug-in

-This topic tells you how to get started with the API documentation plug-in in Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).
+This topic tells you how to get started with the API documentation plug-in in Tanzu Developer Portal.

 ## <a id="dev-first-app"></a> API entries